sal55/langs/pcl/readme.md

 Compiling pc.m---------- to pc.exe      # no discrete PCL file
 ````

-### Demo Program
+### Demo Program (M)

 See pcdemo.m.
-I had hoped to write this in C, but that part (needing DLL and headers) is not ready.
+I had hoped to write this primarily in C, but that headers part is not yet ready (a version in C is shown below).
 So it's in my language.
 It writes a basic Hello program (using C's printf to minimise runtime support and keep the code size to 20 lines instead of 2000).

 The program generates the instructions in memory, then various optional lines can generate: